bakpakin/Fennel/reference.md

 ### `tset` set table field

 Sets the field of a given table to a new value.
 The field name does not need to be known at compile-time.
-Works on any table, even those bound with `local` and `let`.
+Works on any table; the table does not have to be declared with `var` to change its fields.

 Example: